huudai1/Fast_Create_Quizz_Toeic_200/README.md

-This is a simple website that uses Google API (e.g., Google Maps, reCAPTCHA).
-The site is configured to run on Render.com
+This website uses Google OAuth 2.0 for user authentication.
+Change your key in HTML file to login It is configured to run on Render.com